 After taking off the carpet (which was a painfully long process) we lived like this for a while:

 It was enough to make me feel sad every time I walked up the stairs haha.
-Your entry way is the first thing people see and I wanted it to be a nice impression.
+Your entryway is the first thing people see and I wanted it to be a nice impression.
 Especially since the rest of the house looked nice.
 Well besides the basement.
 But don’t look down there.
 IF YOU DON’T LOOK IT DOESN’T EXIST!

-So after deciding to go for it we got all the materials and $$$ poorer.
+So after deciding to go for it, we got all the materials and $$$ poorer.

 We got everything from Menards, our favorite place.

-It took a long time of debating to figure out what we really wanted as an entryway and staircase.
+It took a long time of debating to figure out what we really wanted for an entryway and staircase.
 Bookshelves?
 Half wall?
 We went with both.
 We wanted to do a half wall because I like when you have a separate area to stop and take your stuff off before entering the home.
 I love having the bookshelves as well.
-Now Titus has a designated spot to put his keys and wallet without feeling like we’re playing hide-and-seek with them every morning 😉
+Now Titus has a designated spot to put his keys and wallet without feeling like we’re playing hide-and-seek with them every morning. 😉

-But once we decided…off went the railing and posts!
+Once we decided…off went the railing and posts!

 Don’t get too close you might fall down.
 Not speaking from experience or anything…

 Titus cut everything for me first so I could paint while he worked on the half wall.

 Shout out to my husband for being an insanely patient man with all of my “actually, I want to do this instead…” and for being a diligent, hard worker and good looking handyman! 🙂